vesas/vesas/README.md

 -  These repos are just fun hobby projects, it's not possible to publish anything work related.
 -  Currently studying for a AWS certification, it's really interesting, difficult to find time for studying though.
--  Recently finished finished a set of courses for machine learning operations (MLOps) for production.
 -  Working as a solution architect for Reflector Oy